Brexit Negotiations Between The UK And The EU Have Finally Started Today

 The EU’s negotiating guidelines also state that ensuring there isn’t a legal vacuum immediately after the UK leaves the EU should be discussed in the first stage of talks.

-Only once the EU27 determine that “sufficient progress” has been made on these issues will talks be able to progress to a second phase, where the two sides will begin to scope out the future of relationship.
+Only once the EU27 determine that “sufficient progress” has been made on these issues will talks be able to progress to a second phase, where the two sides will begin to scope out the future of their relationship.

 Until recently the UK insisted it wanted withdrawal talks to run alongside negotiations about the future, but there are signs this position has now softened.
-Britain has all but acknowledged that the talks will be phased: At a press conference in Paris with French president Emmanuel Macron last week, May referred to the “good process" set out by EU.
+Britain has all but acknowledged that the talks will be phased: At a press conference in Paris with French president Emmanuel Macron last week, prime minister Theresa May referred to the “good process" set out by EU.

-During the first phase of talks, EU negotiators are expected to go through a list of rights of EU nationals line-by-line.
+During the first phase of talks, EU negotiators are expected to go through a list of rights of EU nationals line by line.
 The UK has said on several occasions that it wants to guarantee the EU nationals' rights, and the UK government has briefed that it plans to soon make a "generous offer".

 However, the crux of this debate isn’t only about protecting all existing rights but how to reciprocally guarantee them in future too.

 A second priority in the early stages of talks will be ensuring the peace process in Northern Ireland isn’t hindered, and both parties want to avoid a hard border.
-How this will be achieved in practice – as Britain ends freedom of movement and exits the Customs Union – is still unclear.
+How this will be achieved in practice – as Britain ends freedom of movement and exits the customs union – is still unclear.

+At a meeting with the Irish taoiseach Leo Varadkar on Monday, May said she was committed to finding a "practical solution" to keeping the border open and frictionless.

 Discussions about the so-called Brexit bill – the cost of Britain leaving the EU – will also focus on finding a method to calculate a figure.
-This is likely to be driven by politics as much as by maths with numerous voices in the UK arguing that Britain owes the EU nothing.
+This is likely to be driven by politics as much as by maths, with numerous voices in the UK arguing that Britain owes the EU nothing.

 The EU has also argued that the withdrawal deal would need the oversight of the European Court of Justice (ECJ) in order to be enforced, and to have the ability to sort out any possible disputes in future.
 However, ending ECJ jurisdiction over UK law is one area that the UK government has said is not negotiable.

-Since prime minister Theresa May failed to win the strong majority she had set out to do, there has been much talk about the possibility of a “softer Brexit”.
+Since May failed to win the strong majority she had set out to do, there has been much talk about the possibility of a “softer Brexit”.
 This could mean the economy and jobs taking priority over immigration – one of the key arguments in the case for leaving the EU.

-However, there is no sign the government has changed its position on the substance that such an approach would require: halting freedom of movement, pulling out of the customs union, materially reducing payments towards the EU budget, and ending the ECJ’s oversight on UK law after Britain leaves the EU.
+However, there is no sign the government has changed its position on the substance that such an approach would require: halting freedom of movement, pulling out of the customs union, materially reducing payments towards the EU budget, and ending the ECJ’s oversight of UK law after Britain leaves the EU.

 Alberto Nardelli is Europe editor for BuzzFeed News and is based in London.